 To measure the traffic, you got to use some analytics, and one of the most popular ones is Google Analytics.

-Google Analytics is free and gives you all the essential metrics you need like page views, unique visitors, bounce rate, referral, visitor location, etc.
+Google Analytics is free and gives you all the essential metrics you need, like page views, unique visitors, bounce rate, referral, visitor location, etc.

 Setup Google Search Console

-Google Analytics & Webmaster both are essential to almost any type of website.
+Google Analytics & Webmaster are both essential to almost any type of website.

 By now, your product is ready and time to create a buzz!

-Submit website to Search Engine
+Submit a website to Search Engine

 There are many search engines, but you want to focus on the popular one like Google, Bing, Baidu, Yandex.

-Submit to product discovery platform
+Submit to a product discovery platform

 This is crucial to ensure your product works as expected.
-There are many platforms where you can submit your product and here are some you can’t ignore.
+There are many platforms where you can submit your product, and here are some you can’t ignore.

 Tips: find a top hunter to hunt your product.
 Check out, top 500 hunters.

-- BetaList – if your product is in beta then BetaList would be a good platform to find the beta tester and at the same time create a buzz.
+- BetaList – if your product is in beta, then BetaList would be a good platform to find the beta tester and, at the same time, create a buzz.